 The Group strives to avoid foreign currency exchange rate fluctuations through the use of forward exchange contracts, etc. However, sudden changes in exchange rates that cause major deviations from the exchange rates expected by the Group may affect the Group’s performance.

 The Group holds stocks that are determined to be necessary for business operations, taking into consideration maintaining and strengthening relationships with business partners.
 Falls in stock market prices may lower the value of marketable stocks held by the Group and reduce its pension assets.

-As a response to such risks, the Group makes a comprehensive judgment of the significance of its stockholdings, from the viewpoint of their profitability, business feasibility, holding risks, etc., and verifies and confirms them at the Executive Officers' Meeting and the Board of Directors every year.
+As a response to such risks, the Group makes a comprehensive judgment of the significance of its stockholdings, from the viewpoint of their profitability, business feasibility, holding risks, etc., and verifies and confirms them at the Executive Officer meetings and the Board of Directors every year.
 When stocks are judged to have a low holding significance, the Group considers the reduction thereof, such as by selling them, taking into consideration the situation of the companies concerned.

-The above are forward-looking statements based on the judgment of the Company as of the date of submission of the Annual Securities Report (June 29, 2021).
+The above are forward-looking statements based on the judgment of the Company as of the date of submission of the Annual Securities Report (June 29, 2022).